bbauska/JS-Basics-Unlock/README.md

 lessons, coding challenges, and quizzes to help you sharpen your skills.
 Its intuitive interface and gamified learning approach make mastering programming languages engaging and accessible.
 Programming Hub has received numerous award.
-It has been recognized as Google editor\'s choice in 2017, Google Best App in 2017, Google LaunchPad Accelerator, got featured on Product Hunt, received FB Start from Facebook.
+It has been recognized as Google editor&#39;s choice in 2017, Google Best App in 2017, Google LaunchPad Accelerator, got featured on Product Hunt, received FB Start from Facebook.

 Programming Hub offers over 45+ apps for the users and have garnered praise from learners worldwide.
-Users commend the app\'s user-friendly interface, engaging content, and effective teaching methodology.
+Users commend the app&#39;s user-friendly interface, engaging content, and effective teaching methodology.

 Learners of all ages and skill levels have found Programming Hub to be a